Cassie Ventura: 2008–2013: Acting debut and RockaByeBaby

-Ventura released the single "King of Hearts", which was released in the United States on February 14, 2012, along with the official music video.
-On April 24, 2012, Ventura performed the single live for the first time at BET's 106 & Park music video show.
-She concluded the performance with a brief dance number set to the Kanye West remix of the song, along with four dancers.
-After the performance Ventura and 106 & Park were worldwide trending topics on Twitter and it received mostly mixed to positive reviews from various online media outlets.
-The single, "Balcony", featuring Young Jeezy, was sent to U.S. urban radio stations on September 18, 2012.
+Ventura released the single "King of Hearts" in the United States on February 14, 2012, along with its video.
+On April 24, 2012, she performed the single live for the first time at BET's 106 & Park music video show.
+She concluded the performance with a brief dance number set to Kanye West's remix of the song, along with four dancers.
+After the performance Ventura and 106 & Park were worldwide trending topics on Twitter and it received mostly mixed to positive reviews.
+The single "Balcony", featuring Young Jeezy, was sent to U.S. urban radio stations on September 18, 2012.

 On September 13, 2012, Nicki Minaj released the lead single off her re-release album Pink Friday: Roman Reloaded – The Re-Up, titled "The Boys", featuring Ventura.
 The song was sent to urban radios on September 25.
-A music video was released on October 18.
+A video was released on October 18.

-In July 2012, Ventura announced that she had been working simultaneously on her album and a new mixtape titled RockaByeBaby.
+In July 2012, Ventura announced that she had been working simultaneously on her album and a new mixtape, RockaByeBaby.
 It was released on April 11, 2013, and was named the best mixtape of the year by Dazed & Confused.
-The mixtape saw the release of "Numb" featuring American rapper Rick Ross on April 2, along with the song's accompanying music video and "Paradise" featuring rapper Wiz Khalifa premiered on April 9, 2013, alongside the video on BET 106 & Park.
+The mixtape saw the release of "Numb" featuring Rick Ross on April 2, along with the song's video.
+"Paradise", featuring Wiz Khalifa, premiered on April 9, 2013, alongside the video on BET 106 & Park.
 In April 2013 it was announced that Ventura was the face of the Summer 2013 Forever 21 collection.

 2015–2019: Second studio album and other endeavors

-In March 2015, Ventura's then-boyfriend, Sean Combs, announced he would return to producing and revealed he would be producing songs for Ventura's second studio album.
-In 2016 it was announced Ventura would return to acting, playing the lead role in the romantic comedy The Perfect Match.
+In March 2015, Ventura's then-boyfriend, Sean Combs, announced that he would return to producing and would produce songs for Ventura's second studio album.
+In 2016 it was announced that Ventura would return to acting, playing the lead role in the romantic comedy The Perfect Match.
 It was released on March 11, 2016.
 In late 2017, she released the singles "Love a Loser" featuring American rapper G-Eazy and "Don't Play It Safe".